Work & Career

 Put.
 Your.
 Phone.
 Away.

 We’re all dependent on our phones, it’s a necessary evil of doing business today.
 But when you’re doing business your phone needs to be gone.
 Seriously.
 Put it in your pocket, lock it in your bag, or even ask someone else to hold it for you—whatever it takes to keep you from checking it every time you get a notification.
 You may think that people won’t notice a quick glance down at your phone or smart watch but they do and it leaves them feeling like they’re not getting your full attention which is just rude, Schuldt says.
 It’s fine to bring out your phone to check your notes or calendar, or add a contact, but if you don’t need it for what you’re doing, put it away.
 Also, don’t forget to set your phone to silent (not just vibrate, but silent) during meetings.
-Here are the signs you’re addicted to your cell phone.
+Watch out for these things you should never say at work.

 Don’t be a slouch